labelcarrote/BattlePHP/readme.md

 Installation
 ------------
 - Download and unzip in your web directory
-- go to http://.../src/battle/ in your browser
+- Go to http://[your_web_directory]/src/battle/ in your favorite browser

 Optional (for examples that require a database) :
 - Change your database access in config/config.php